 The reverse side of the Articles often contained sections of Federal legislation relative to seamen’s protection, and the conduct of American vessels towards their crew members.
 The example illustrated here is typical of those in use during the mid-nineteenth century.

-was part of the documentation required by the owners of the Privateer Revenge, for a cruise against the British.
+This Articles of Agreement was part of the documentation required by the owners of the Privateer Revenge, for a cruise against the British.
 The printed format is unique, since these documents were usually completely handwritten.
 Note that it was printed specifically for the sloop Revenge, and indicated that the vessel was to sail, “…against the Enemies of the Thirteen United States of America…, ” for a period not to exceed six weeks.
 Although dated at New London, Connecticut, on 27June 1778, the Articles were evidently never executed, since no signatures of crew members or officers, etc., appear in the space provided.